-Technical Committee (TC) Digital Enhanced Cordless Telecommunications (DECTTM)
+Technical Committee (TC) Digital Enhanced Cordless Telecommunications (DECT) Activity Report 2019

-Responsible for the development and maintenance of standards for Digital Enhanced Cordless Telecommunications (DECT).
+Responsible for the development and maintenance of standards for Digital Enhanced Cordless Telecommunications (DECTTM).

 DECT is now being enhanced to include Ultra Low Energy (ULE) – the new networking technology for residential and building applications driven primarily by low power requirements for battery-operated devices.
 With around 80% of data traffic generated by indoor systems, low-latency DECT ULE systems have the potential to be key contributors to the success of 5G and the Internet of Things – both in smart homes and in a range of vertical markets.